axanthos/orange3-textable-prototypes/doc/widgets/transletto.rst

 The widget's interface requires the following user inputs (see :ref:`figure 1 <transletto_fig1>` below):

 1. **Input language**: The language of the input text.
-This can be set manually or automatically detected.
+This can be set manually or automatically detected using the "Auto-detect" button
 2. **Output language**: The language into which the text will be translated.
 3. **Translation service**: The service to be used for translation (e.g., GoogleTranslator, DeepL, QCRI, MyMemory, Linguee, Pons).
 4. **API Key**: In some instances, such as with DeepL and QCRI, an API key is required.
 Ensure you have the necessary API keys and enter them in the appropriate field.